-- Beat the eggs and sugar until thick and pale yellow, about 3 minutes.
+- In a bowl, beat the eggs and sugar until thick and pale yellow, about 3 minutes.

-- Add butter, ricotta, milk, extra virgin olive oil, vanilla seeds and lemon rind.
+- Add the butter, ricotta, milk, extra virgin olive oil, vanilla seeds and lemon rind.
 Mix well.

-- Sift in flour, baking powder & salt.
+- Sift in the flour, baking powder & salt.
 Let it rest for a few minutes.

 - Mix in half of the grapes to the mixture.

-- Transfer mixture to a buttered & floured (or lined with parchment paper) baking dish.
+- Transfer the mixture to a buttered & floured (or lined with parchment paper) baking dish.

-- Bake in a pre-heated oven of 180 degrees Celcius for 10 minutes.
+- Bake in a pre-heated oven of 180 degrees Celsius for 10 minutes.

-- Take the cake out of the oven and distribute the remaining grapes on the top of the cake.
+- After 10 minutes, take the cake out of the oven and distribute the remaining grapes on the top of the cake.

 - Bake for 35 to 45 minutes more until the top turns golden brown and the knife or toothpick you insert in the middle of the cake comes out clean.